Fabsology/HHEK-Ant-Simulation-SDM/README.md

-# HHEK-Ant-Simulation-SDM
+# HHEK-Ant-Simulation-SDM (C#)
-Ant simulation for SDM lessons at HHEK with polymorphism and inheritance
+A handy and well-written example of an ant simulation or SDM lessons at HHEK with polymorphism and inheritance